The Stefan problem and free targets of optimal Brownian martingale transport: Global-time existence of supercooled Stefan problem

 $\circ$ {\bf A discussion on the initial expansion}

-An interesting feature of our solutions of $(St_1)$ is the instantly expanded set $E$.
+An interesting feature of our solutions of $(St_1)$ is {\red the initial trace $E$ of} the active region, instantly expanded from the support of the initial data $\mu$.
 It is well-understood that the local-in-time solutions to $(St_1)$ develops jump discontinuity when the solution is ``overloaded", namely when the average density goes beyond $1$ (see for instance \cite{CK12}).
 When $\mu>1$ in its support, as given in Theorem~\ref{Stefan:I}, $\mu$ is entirely overloaded and thus it is natural that one must expand its support to activate the supercooling process.
 On the other hand when $\mu$ has small density as allowed in Theorem~\ref{Stefan:I:2}, such expansion follows from our choice of $f$, which describes the particular scenario where the freezing stimulus is only available outside of the initial supercooled region.
-Our approach by optimization, as well as imposing the ``energy level" $f$, may provide an interesting interpretation to supercooling phenomena, where little is understood.
+The general criteria for $\mu$ and $E$ to generate a global solution of $(St_1)$, in terms of the size of $\mu$ and the geometry of $E$, remains open.

 Our characterization of the initial domain $E$ via \eqref{obstacle} is also reminiscent of the classical paper by Dibenedetto and Friedman \cite{DbF84}, which considers a time integrated version of $(St_1)$.
-See the discussion in section 4.3.
+See the discussion in {\red \cite[Section 4.3]{DbF84}.}